antirez/freakwan/README.md

 * The encryption scheme described here was designed in order to use few bytes of additional space and the only encryption primitive built-in in MicroPython that was stable enough: the SHA256 hash and AES.
 * Because of the device and LoRa packets size and bandwidth limitations, the IV is shorter than one would hope.
 However it is partially compensated by the fact that the message UID is also part of the set of bytes used as initialization vector (see the encryption algorithm above).
 So the IV is actually at least 64 bits of pseudorandom data.
 For the attacker, it will be very hard to find two messages with the same IV, and even so the information disclosed would be minimal.
-* The HMAC of 64 bits looks short, however in the case of LoRa the bandwidth of the network is so small that a brute force attack sounds extremely hard to mount.
+* The final digest of 64 bits looks short, however in the case of LoRa the bandwidth of the network is so small that a brute force attack sounds extremely hard to mount.
 It is very unlikely that a forged packet will be sensed as matching some key, and even so probably it will be discarded for other reasons (packet type, wrong data format, ...).
 * The `sender` field of the message is part of the encrypted part, thus encrypted messages don't discose nor the sender, that is encrypted, nor the received, that is implicit (has the key) of the message.